-After you meet with the Area Chairman to request an oral exam, a faculty committee will be appointed for you, or you will be asked to contact potential committee members.
+After you meet with the Area Chairperson to request an oral exam, a faculty committee will be appointed for you, or you will be asked to contact potential committee members.
 As soon as the composition of your committee is finalized, you should start preparing for the exam as indicated below:

-- Contact your committee to schedule a date for the exam.
+- Contact your committee to schedule a date for the Exam.
 If there are any committee members you don't know, it is a good idea to introduce yourself in person.
-Find a room for the exam and reserve it for 3 hours.
+Find a room for the Exam and reserve it for 3 hours.

 - As a focus for the Exam, you are required to produce and distribute a short paper about your research project.
 This research summary should not exceed 6-8 pages not counting figures and references.
 Hand it in to the committee at least one week before the exam.